davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/index.md

 "Focus, Lady Willsbourgh!"
 {{/if-has-trinket}}

 "What's that sound, dear?"
 Lady Willsbourgh said, coking her head to hear better.
-"Is that why you've awakened us?"
+"Is that why you've awakened me?"

 {{playerName}} tried to listen over the clamorous beating of her heart.
 There were chants, and they came from outside, carried by the wind.
 {{/if-has-not-flag}}